Debian changing eno0 to eth0 by itself

 favorite

 The system is often rebooted because of power loss in my country, and our general UPS out of service and waiting to be repaired.
 One day, the system rebooted and the network interfaces were renamed from what is written above?
-To eth*
+To eth*, the plugged in port becoming eth0.

 debian network-interface proxmox

 The system is often rebooted because of power loss in my country, and our general UPS out of service and waiting to be repaired.
 One day, the system rebooted and the network interfaces were renamed from what is written above?
-To eth*
+To eth*, the plugged in port becoming eth0.

 debian network-interface proxmox